renpavanluke/renpavanluke/_posts/2021-12-05-Team-Contract.md

 ## 3. Focus on Purpose:
 **What is the purpose of your project?
 What is your goal – as you begin your project now, what would you like to have accomplished by the end of this project?

-To identify a specific demographic of people that need help in the community, and develop something to help them with a problem.
+Our goal is to make FirstClass more accessible to all members of the community (staff, teachers, students, and other) to streamline communication at HM.

 ## 4. Group Roles:
 **Can be specifically defined for each person or can be general and open-ended